JesusdelCas99/Real-Time-Data-Engineering-Pipeline/README.md

 ## Usage

+  1.
-  2. Access the Airflow web interface at http://127.0.0.1:8081 and activate the DAG named `get_user_info_and_send_to_kafka`.
+  2. Access Airflow web interface at http://127.0.0.1:8081.
 Log in using the following credentials:

-     - Username: user
+    - Username: `user`

-     - Password: admin
+    - Password: `admin`

+  3. Once logged in, activate DAG `get_user_info_and_send_to_kafka`.
-  4. Check the Kafka cluster web interface at http://127.0.0.1:9021 to verify that user information is being sent from the API.
+  4. Access Kafka Control Center cluster web interface at http://127.0.0.1:9021 and verify that user information is being sent from the API to the *userInfoTopic*.
-  5.
+  5. Aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

+     ```
+     cqlsh -u cassandra -p cassandra 172.20.10.10 9042 -e "SELECT * FROM spark_stream.userinfo;"
+     ```